inpsyde/reusable-workflows/README.md

 **Note:**

-Workflow files prefixed with `_` are specific to the repository and are not intended to be reused.
+Workflow files prefixed with `_` are specific to the repository and cannot be reused.